 - Information about whether the user clicked on the ad, and if that click eventually led to a conversion

 - The type of conversion the user engaged in, such as exploring products or receiving a purchase confirmation

-In order to access the data, students will need to submit their CV along with a one-page proposal explaining why and how they would use the data and identify a faculty or PhD advisor.
+In order to access the data, students will need to submit a one-page proposal explaining why and how they would use the data and identify a faculty or PhD advisor.
 Once the proposal is submitted and accepted, students will have access to the data for approximately six months.